RichardBoyewa/choice/README.md

      image: "mongo:3.6.0"
  ```
   ### Without Docker
-  1. Make sure you have a running and accessible MongoDB database (test)
+  1. Make sure you have a running and accessible MongoDB database
   1. Clone this repo, navigate into it, and run `PORT=80 MONGO_URL=your-mongodb-endpoint node app
   .js`